 Portability

-It’s lightweight and compact, making it easy to transport and store, ideal for both hobbyists and professionals.
+Lightweight and compact design makes it easy to transport and store, perfect for DIY enthusiasts and small-scale projects.

 Ease of Use